Leslie Paul: Creation of the Woodcraft Folk (1925)

 After World War I Paul had become deeply involved with scouting and related youth movements.
-He left the Scouts to join the Kibbo Kift Kindred but after a dispute with the Kibbo Kift leader, John Hargrave in 1924, some members challenged Hargrave's authoritarian tendencies.
-Paul was one of 32 signatories of a June 2024 leaflet produced to support a motion ‘That the administration of Kibbo Kift during recent months has been profoundly unsatisfactory’.
+He left The Scouts to join The Kindred of the Kibbo Kift but after a dispute with the Kibbo Kift leader, John Hargrave in 1924, some members challenged Hargrave's authoritarian tendencies.
+Paul was one of 32 signatories of a June 1924 leaflet produced to support a motion ‘That the administration of Kibbo Kift during recent months has been profoundly unsatisfactory’.
 At the annual Kibbo Kift camp in 1924, a vote of no confidence was proposed in Hargrave, but its proposers lost; Paul and other members broke away.
 Paul, with Sydney Shaw, co-founded a new group, the Woodcraft Folk in 1925 (which is still active).

 Although the founding and development of early Woodcraft Folk was the work of several people, Paul— its most eloquent member and its first leader— has been mythologised as its sole founder.
+Paul served as the organisation's Headman until 1934, when he was succeeded by Basil Rawson.

 World War II

-During the Second World War Paul served in the Middle East with the Army Educational Corps, and also taught at Mount Carmel College.
+During the Second World War Paul served in the Middle East with the Royal Army Educational Corps, and also taught at Mount Carmel College.
 When Simone Weil died in Ashford, Kent, in August 1943 Paul paid £12 for a burial plot.
 This event is commemorated in his poem 'Lady Whose Grave I Own'.

 The war prompted Paul to return to his childhood Christian faith.
 He claimed that Christianity was of major cultural and spiritual importance to reconstruction in his book The Annihilation of Man (1944), which received the Atlantic Award for literature in 1946.
 It had been nominated for the award by T. S. Eliot.

 After the Second World War Paul became an active member of the Church of England.
-He rejected Woodcraft Folk, and wrote critically of their shortcomings in his 1951 autobiography, Angry Young Man, although he would later be reconciled with the organisation in the 1970s.
+He rejected The Woodcraft Folk, and wrote critically of their shortcomings in his 1951 autobiography, Angry Young Man, although he would later be reconciled with the organisation in the 1970s.
 Paul continued to write on youth subjects, co-authoring the Ministry of Education's Abermarle Report on youth services provision in 1960 with Richard Hoggart and Pearl Jephcott.
 Later, Paul became a professional clergyman.
 His most significant act within the Church was the production of his report on "The deployment and payment of the clergy" (1964), which led to extensive modernisation of the Church's organisational structure.

-He was employed as tutor at the Ashridge College of Citizenship (1947–8), and later as Director of Studies at Brasted Place Theological College (1953–7).
-Paul served as lecturer in ethics and social studies at Queen's College, Birmingham (1965–70), and on the General Synod (1970–1975).
+He was employed as tutor at the College of Citizenship (1947–8), and later as Director of Studies at Brasted Place Theological College (1953–7).
+Paul served as lecturer in ethics and social studies at Queen's College (1965–70), and on the General Synod (1970–1975).